Malo maxima

-Malo maxima is a small, and extremely dangerous Irukandji Jellyfish that is known to cause Irukandji Syndrome.
+Malo maxima is a small, and extremely dangerous Irukandji jellyfish that is known to cause Irukandji syndrome.
 It is one of the four species of Malo, along with Malo bella, Malo filipina, and Malo kingi.
 The Malo maxima was first described in 2005 by Lisa-ann Gershwin, who also described the Malo bella and Malo kingi jellyfish along with over 200 other species of jellyfish.
 Malo maxima differs from other species of jellyfish in many ways but the most confusing one is that they swim more like fish than jellyfish, however the reason for this is still unknown.

 Phylogeny

-The Malo maxima has a tall, narrow, robust body with a flattened apex and measures to about 5 cm.
-Even though it is very small, Malo maxima is the largest of the Malo genus.
-They are also translucent, making them very difficult for the human eye to see easily.
+Malo maxima has a tall, narrow, robust body with a flattened apex and measures to about 5 cm.
+Even though it is very small, Malo maxima is the largest member of its genus.
+The individuals are also translucent, making them very difficult for the human eye to see easily.

 Research from the scientific paper “Early Life History and Metamorphosis in Malo maxima” showed that the metamorphosis of Malo maxima from a sessile (immobile) polyp into a free-swimming medusa took 111 days following fertilization.

 Distribution

-Irukandji Jellyfish can be found in oceans all around the world, however Malo maxima can only be found in the tropical western Australian waters, specifically the Broome region.
+Irukandji jellyfish can be found in oceans all around the world, however Malo maxima can only be found in the tropical western Australian waters, specifically the Broome region.
 It is believed that Malo maxima have specific habitat preferences considering they tend to live in similar regions.
-However, there is currently no solid evidence to back up this theory because scientist have still not identified their polys states.
-The Irukandji Jellyfish does not tend to be close to shore but every now and then they wander into a close proximity to shore.
-This tends to be the only time humans come into contact with Irukandji Jellyfish unless it is bloom season.
-The sign that Irukandji Jellyfish are in the area includes sea lice felt in the water and clusters of salps.
+However, there is currently no solid evidence to back up this theory because scientists have still not identified their polyp states.
+The Irukandji jellyfish does not tend to be close to shore but every now and then they wander into a close proximity to shore.
+This tends to be the only time humans come into contact with Irukandji jellyfish unless it is bloom season.
+The sign that Irukandji jellyfish are in the area includes sea lice felt in the water and clusters of salps.